-We are here to help you throughout the application process.
-For help with school selection, the personal statement, letters of recommendation, or interviews, see our “Apply” tab.
+We are here for support throughout your application.
+For help with school selection, the personal statement, letters of recommendation, or interviews, please see our “Apply” tab.
+And please come in and talk with us about your plans!

 Below is a rough timeline for preparing your application.
 Many chiropractic schools offer rolling admission, meaning they accept applications year-round.
 You will want to pay attention to the specific requirements of each program as you prepare to apply.